Critical velocity of a two-dimensional superflow past a potential barrier of arbitrary penetrability: Conclusion and outlook

-As a first perspective to the present work, it is natural to raise the question of the determination of the critical velocity for superfluidity past a narrow obstacle, which has not yet been analytically tackled in two dimensions.
-Moreover, it could be interesting to investigate this quantity in the presence of several obstacles or even a disordered environment.
-In the latter case, the critical speed becomes a random variable~\cite{Albert2010} whose statistical properties are so far completely unknown in two dimensions.
+An extension to the present work could be the study of the critical speed of a 2D superflow past a potential barrier narrower than the healing length.
+In this case, the density varies at the scale of the healing length (see, e.g., Ref.~\cite{Hakim1997} although in 1D) and the quantum pressure \maths{-\nabla^{2}\rho^{1/2}/(2\rho^{1/2})} can no longer be neglected, which has not yet been analytically tackled despite numerical investigations~\cite{Sasaki2010, Pinsker2014, Kwak2023}.
+Moreover, interaction between point-like impurities and a superfluid bath seems to be an important ingredient to understand nonequilibrium dynamics in recent experiments (see, e.g., Ref.~\cite{Cayla2023} although in 3D).
+As another prospect, it could be interesting to investigate the critical velocity resulting from the presence of several obstacles, or even in a disordered potential landscape where localization nontrivially competes with interactions (see, e.g.,~\cite{SanchezPalencia2010, Burmistrov2021} and references therein).
+In this case, the critical speed should become a random variable~\cite{Albert2010} whose statistical properties are unknown in 2D.